Kraisie/SeriesTracker/README.md

 #### ToDo-List

+* Filter every season or episode that has 0/null in its epNumber/seasonNumber
+* Get all episodes not just 10 episodes of every Season (but idk how)
+* Maybe switch to another API that is not shit
+* Set `current` when translating old to new `Series.json`, otherwise set it on 1.1
+    * Should have the side-effect that `getCurrent` works to fill Tables

+* FIX FUCKING EVERYTHING

 * Add amount of wasted time (Info-Table)
 * Description of series to Info-Table
 * Program that changes old `Series.json` to a `.json` that has space for a description